Citizen Science Opportunities - Insects

 - Winter Monarch Butterfly Tagging Project - Monarch butterfly populations are decreasing, with record low winter counts for Mexico in 2014.
 Many of the monarchs migrate from Mexico to the upper Midwest and southern Canada during the summer and then back to Mexico in the fall.
 But on the East coast, things are different.
 Monarchs migrating along the East coast in fall typically do not go to Mexico.
 Some over-winter along the immediate coast of South Carolina.
-Scientists want to find out more about this winter range along the Lowcountry coast and need your help!
+Scientists want to find out more about this winter range along the Lowcountry coast.

 - Check out all the ways you can participate in National Moth Week, July 23-31, 2016.

 - Dragonflies – Assist the Xerces Society for Invertebrate Conservation with their study of dragonflies by participating in Pond Watch and Migration Monitoring programs.